ahstat/coal/README.md

 Minimal and detailed examples are provided in `main.R`.

 ## Documentation of functions

+Each function is self-documented and contains unit tests.

 ### 1_linear_function.R
 Code to define the `Linear function` class.
 A linear function contains the formal slope and intercept (as strings), and the related numeric slopes of intercepts (as a vector gmp numbers, since we can consider a whole range of slopes and intercepts together).
 We can do composition of linear functions with the `%o%` operator.